 Slipping this (using a bight instead of the working end to finish the knot) makes a Kalmyk Loop.

-The Kalmyk loop is named for the Kalmyks, an ethnic group of nomads in what is now western Russia, though it is relatively unknown in America and western Europe.
+The Kalmyk loop is named for the Kalmyks, an ethnic group of nomads in what is now western Russia, though it is relatively unknown in America and Western Europe.

 Step 1.
 Form a loop around your hand:

 Step 2.
-Turn you hand towards you:
+Turn your hand towards you:

 Step 3.
 Keep turning until your hand has turned over completely, and then wrap the standing end over your knuckles: